Friday, October 10, 2025

 Photo by Amy LV

-Ramona is hosting this week's Poetry Friday roundup today at Pleasures from the Page.
+This week, Heidi is hosting the Poetry Friday roundup over at my juicy little universe with good news and a sudoko poem.
 Each Friday, all are invited to share poems, poem books, poetry ideas, and friendship in this open and welcoming poetry community.

 xo,